 The 5x payout for the Ink Plus was more lucrative, but, the Ink Preferred’s earning opportunities are more flexible.
 The Ink Preferred may only have a maximum bonus rate of 3 points per $1, but, there are more ways to earn bonus points.
 You should be able to earn more points overall each year because you can spend up to $150,000 (instead of $100,000) and because you earn bonus points on all travel purchases.

-And, the Ink Preferred’s $1,000 sign-up bonus is also a better deal as well, especially since they didn’t increase the spending requirement.
+And, the Ink Preferred’s sign-up bonus is also a better deal as well.

 What to Know Before You Apply For the Ink Preferred

-Since you can no longer apply for the Chase Ink Plus, the only two Ink business credit cards currently offered by Chase are the Ink Cash and Ink Preferred.
+Since you can no longer apply for the Chase Ink Plus, the Ink business credit cards currently offered are:

 There are a few things to know before you apply for an Ink business card: